 PrestaShop’s biggest selling points are it’s price tag (or lack there of), and it’s deep library of technical help.
 So if you’re just starting out and are strapped for cash, using PrestaShop while getting up and running might be a good fit.
 But if you’re looking for a platform that’s scalable, sustainable, and easy to manage, we’d recommend looking elsewhere.

-Will is the Content Marketing Manager at Real Thread.
-He's a word-obsessed marketer who loves to write about creativity, great design, and of course, soft t-shirts.
-Outside of work, you can find him being too particular about coffee and hanging out with his newborn son, Ezra.
+Will is a word-obsessed marketer and Real Thread alum.
+He loves to write about creativity, great design, and of course, soft t-shirts.
+Outside of work, you can find him being too particular about coffee and hanging out with his son, Ezra.

 March 22, 2018

 We'll keep you posted with all the latest news and updates concerning your favorite tees.